-For more info about leasing commercial space from Mission Housing Development Corporation, connect with Sam Moss.
+For more info about leasing commercial space from Mission Housing, connect with Sam Moss.

-VIEW: “Storefronts: Doing Business in the Mission”, a documentary film profiling the San Francisco small businesses and community-serving nonprofits that are stabilized by leasing commercial space from Mission Housing Development Corporation.
+VIEW: “Storefronts: Doing Business in the Mission”, a documentary film profiling the San Francisco small businesses and community-serving nonprofits that are stabilized by leasing commercial space from Mission Housing.